orangemimi/orangemimi.github.io/content/publication/Documentation/index.md

 ---
-title: "3Documentation strategy for facilitating the reproducibility of geo-simulation experiments"
+title: "Documentation strategy for facilitating the reproducibility of geo-simulation experiments"
 authors:
 - admin
 - Min Chen*